esphome/esphome-docs/components/speaker/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This condition will check if the speaker is fully stopped audio data and is in idle mode.

+.. note:

+Between the time ``speaker.is_playing`` is false and ``speaker.is_stopped`` is true the 'speaker' component is closing down structures that where used to play the data correctly. *It better to check if the speaker is stopped then that if it plays.*

 Configuration variables: